puyanguvic/semenatic_routing_and_load_balance/ase_llm_load_balancer.md

 ## Load Balancer

 The load balancer selects one upstream endpoint from the candidate cluster chosen by the semantic router.
-Endpoint selection MUST consider endpoint eligibility, transport capacity, connection state, engine capabilities, and runtime metrics.

-The following subsections define the required data model and scheduling behavior.
+The following subsections define the required data structures and scheduling behavior.

 ### Core Data Structures